 The Application Process and Estimated Timeline

-- The names, contact information and licensing credentials for all contractors and subcontractors
+- Names, contact information and license numbers for contractors and their major subcontractors, if any

 - A description of the project and scope of intended work